|Join Our Mailing List|

 Please see our latest newsletter.
 Click here to download it as a pdf or click on the image to the left to read it in the browser.

 The Asian Studies Center, named a National Undergraduate Resource Center (Title VI NRC) since 2000 by the U.S. Department of Education, directs one of the largest, most diverse programs of education about Asia in the Midwest.
 Unlike comparable programs, the Center is distinguished by its comprehensive attention to East, Central, South, Southeast, and West Asia in the design of its curriculum, focus of faculty research, and scope of outreach activities.
-Presently, the Center's more than one hundred affiliated faculty represent disciplines ranging across the curriculum in teaching undergraduate and graduate students.
+Presently, the Center's nearly two hundred affiliated faculty represent disciplines ranging across the curriculum in teaching undergraduate and graduate students.